ticketfrei/promotion/README.md

 * 1 Flyer in high-polish VAG-Layout
 * 1 Flyer in DIY-Anarcho-Style

-Graffiti stencils

-## Video

-2-3 Minutes explaining video with Anonymous-Mask und cryptical language
-* Have fun with a greenscreen - a mask, floating through a populated subway

-Short video how to set up your own Ticketfrei bot

 ## Talk in alternative centers

 talk, maybe 15 minutes
 * How does the bot work?
 * Why is this politically relevant, what is sousveillance?
 * What is Ticketfreier ÖPNV & why is it good for everyone?

+## Ideas

+Graffiti stencils

+### Video

+2-3 Minutes explaining video with Anonymous-Mask und cryptical language
+* Have fun with a greenscreen - a mask, floating through a populated subway

+Short video how to set up your own Ticketfrei bot